Gillou38/Drying-open-source-solution/Contribution guide.md

     detailled it, modify it ...

--   Report a dryer: You can report dryers make with a new .odt file (1 file by dryer) Organise different technology of dryer's components
+-   Report a dryer: You can report dryers make with a new .odt file (1 file by dryer)

--   On [state of
-    art](https://github.com/Gillou38/Drying-open-source-solution/blob/master/01%20-%20Ideas%20and%20concepts/State%20of%20art.odt),
-    we try to organized different components usable in a dryer, there advantages and there disadvantages.
+-   Organise different technology of dryer's components.
+On [state of art](https://github.com/Gillou38/Drying-open-source-solution/blob/master/01%20-%20Ideas%20and%20concepts/State%20of%20art.odt), we try to organise different components usable in a dryer, there advantages and there disadvantages.

 How to participate in the development